Search Amsterdam

 DutchAmsterdam.nl — Historic buildings in Amsterdam’s centuries old city center are subsiding due to climate change, it is claimed.

-Amsterdam’s sandy soil is too soft to build on, which is why the city is built on piles driven deep into the ground until they reach a solid layer of rock or compacted clay.
+The city of Amsterdam is built on a bog.
+The unstable soil is too soft to build on, which is why houses are built on piles driven deep into the ground until they reach a solid layer of rock, firmer sand, or compacted clay.

-Nowadays reinforced concrete piles are used, but the vast majority of buildings in the city’s historic center rest on timber piles.
+Nowadays reinforced concrete piles are used, but the vast majority of buildings in the city’s historic center rest on timber piles — trees of about 12 to 20 meters long.

 Alderman Maarten van Poelgeest, whose portfolio includes Town and Country Planning, Water Management, and ICT, is alarmed.
 Waternet — responsible for drinking water, waste water, surface water and safety behind the dikes — calls the situation threatening.